mutewinter/Showbot/readme.md

 S3_BUCKET=your_info_here
 S3_PATH=your_info_here
 S3_KEEP=your_info_here

-# Point to the location of your data.json, if you have one.
+# Point this to the url of data.json, if you have one
 DATA_JSON_URL=your_info_here
 ```